 Here is a breakdown of our learning:

-- Math: It is important children learn the math facts for addition/subtraction and multiplication/division with the goal of automatic recall.
-For the upcoming week, we will continue to practice solving division problems using the following steps: Divide, Multiply, Subtract, Compare, Bring Down.
-A phrase to help remember the steps is Does McDonald’s Sell Cheap Burgers.
-We will also continue to use the CUBE strategy when solving word problems.
+- Math: It is important children learn math facts for addition/subtraction and multiplication/division with the goal of automatic recall.
+For the upcoming week, we will continue to learn how to use order of operations to evaluate expressions.
+We will also learn how to graph ordered pairs.

 - English Language Arts:

-- Vocabulary: Each week students are presented 12 new vocabulary words and complete different activities each day (sentence completion, matching, synonym/antonym, matching, word meaning, and context clues).
+- Vocabulary: Each week students have 12 new vocabulary words.
+They complete different activities each day (sentence completion, matching, synonym/antonym, matching, word meaning, and context clues).

-- Spelling: Each day students are given two or three commonly misspelled words and a mnemonic device to help them remember how to spell the word.
-They are adding these words to their Spelling List.
-At the end of the week, students are asked to write a sentence for each each word which demonstrates their understanding of its meaning and use conventional spelling.
+- Spelling: Each day students learn two or three commonly misspelled words and a mnemonic device to help them remember how to spell the word.
+First, they add these words to their Spelling List.
+Next, they write a sentence for each each word which demonstrates their understanding of its meaning and use conventional spelling.

-- Writing: I am so pleased with the creativity that shines in each child’s writing!
+- Writing: Creativity shines in each child’s writing!
 Their preferences include: journal entries, stories on chrome books, and writing stories individually, with partners, or in small groups.
-We continually put an emphasis on using capital letters, punctuation, finger spacing, and conventional spelling.
+We continually put an emphasis on using capital letters, punctuation, finger spacing, and conventional spelling

-- Google Classroom: Students have completed several assignments and quizzes in English Language Arts, Math, Social Studies, and Science.
-Once they complete an assignment I am able to grade it and send it back to them with a personal comment.
-Some of the students reply to my comments and either make corrections to their work.
+- Google Classroom: Students continue to complete assignments and quizzes in English Language Arts, Math, Religion, Social Studies, and Science.
 Please ask your son/daughter to show you what they have been working on.
 If you have any questions please don’t hesitate to send me an email.